 If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a voting instruction form with the proxy materials from that organization rather than from FibroGen.
 Simply complete and mail the voting instruction form to ensure that your vote is counted.
 Alternatively, you may vote online or by telephone.

-To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank, or other agent.
+Voting Before the Annual Meeting

-- To vote online, go to www.proxyvote.com to complete an electronic proxy.
-You will be asked to provide the company number and control number from the voting instruction form or the Notice.
+- To vote online before the Annual Meeting, go to www.proxyvote.com to complete an electronic proxy.
+You will be asked to provide the 16-digit control number from the voting instruction form or the Notice.
 Your vote must be received by 11:59 p.m.
-EDT on June 4, 2018 to be counted. - To vote by telephone, dial toll-free 1-800-690-6903 using a touch-tone phone and follow the recorded instructions.
-You will be asked to provide the company number and control number from the voting instruction form or the Notice.
+EDT on June 3, 2020 to be counted - To vote by telephone, dial toll-free 1-800-690-6903 using a touch-tone phone and follow the recorded instructions.
+You will be asked to provide the 16-digit control number from the voting instruction form or the Notice.
 Your vote must be received by 11:59 p.m.
-EDT on June 4, 2018 to be counted. - To vote in person at the Annual Meeting, contact your broker, bank, or other agent to obtain a valid proxy from that institution. - To vote using the voting instruction form, simply complete, sign, and date the voting instruction form and return it pursuant to the instructions provided.
-Your vote must be received by June 4, 2018 to be counted.
+EDT on June 3, 2020 to be counted. - To vote using the voting instruction form, simply complete, sign, and date the voting instruction form and return it pursuant to the instructions provided.
+Your vote must be received by June 3, 2020 to be counted.